 This is my working definition.
 As I live and learn more, it may change.
 I am intentionally only writing about the definition right now and not about other things that tend to surround the topic of submission.
 I could branch out into how to handle disagreements or what submission isn’t, but I feel it is important to give this matter its own post.
 Lord willing, I will address those things and more another time.

-Biblical submission is not simple.
+Biblical, wifely submission is not a simple topic.
 It takes time to figure out and put into practice, and that’s ok.
 What’s important is having the desire to be pleasing to God and seeking to become more sanctified.
 With those in place, I have no doubt that with God’s help one can grow in this area.

 How do you define submission?
 Please feel free to share in the comments below.